albuca09/MathematicalmodelingofwavepropagationIMPA/modelagem-matematica/README.md

 This repository contains a Jupyter Notebook (`notebooks/MODELAGEM_MATEMATICA.ipynb`) for mathematical modeling tasks.
 It includes data preparation, model formulation, and analysis implemented in Python.

+It’s a notebook containing the solutions to the problems posed in the doctoral course “Mathematical Modeling of Wave Propagation” at IMPA, Brazil.

 ## Repository Structure

 ```